-You may have noticed that they all come with a number, usually appearing just underneath the brand name on its surface.
+You may have noticed that golf balls all come with a number, usually appearing just underneath the brand name on its surface.
 This number typically falls somewhere between 0 and 9, but if the ball was custom-ordered, it might have a double-digit number of 10 or higher.
-The numbers are identifiers so that players can better tell their balls apart from others.
+The numbers are identifiers, so that players can better tell their balls apart from others.

 9. How Long Do Golf Balls Last?

-Although unused ones technically never “go bad,” the design of the typical model has undergone many changes over the years.
-For that reason, newer balls are much more likely to perform better, as they’ll be reflective of the latest design advancements.
+Although unused golf balls technically never “go bad,” the design of the typical golf ball has undergone many changes over the years.
+For that reason, newer golf balls are much more likely to perform better, as they’ll be reflective of the latest design advancements.
 Once a ball has been in play, you can expect it to last 5-7 years if it’s a two-piece ball and perhaps 2-3 years if it’s a three-piece.

 10. How Fast Does a Golf Ball Travel?

 According to the USGA and the R&A, a given golf ball’s velocity shouldn’t exceed 250 feet per second.
 However, many factors could affect how quickly a ball travels.
 These include the club’s speed, the club’s material, the striking angle, and the weight of the ball.
 Assuming the golfer hits the ball at a swing speed of 109 mph (the official testing rate used by the USGA), the golf ball will likely travel at around 180 miles per hour.